Equivalent dose: Limitation of equivalent dose calculation

-Equivalent dose H_{T} is used for assessing stochastic health risk due to external radiation fields that penetrate uniformly through the whole body.
-However it needs further corrections when the field is applied only to part(s) of the body, or non-uniformly to measure the overall stochastic health risk to the body.
-To enable this a further dose quantity called effective dose must be used to take into account the varying sensitivity of different organs and tissues to radiation.
+Equivalent dose is used for assessing stochastic health risk due to external radiation fields that penetrate uniformly through the whole body.
+However, it requires a correction when the field is applied to only part of the body (or non-uniformly) to measure overall stochastic health risk.
+To enable this, a quantity called effective dose must be used to take into account the varying sensitivity of different organs and tissues to ionizing radiation.

 Relationship to committed dose

-Whilst equivalent dose is used for the stochastic effects of external radiation, a similar approach is used for internal, or committed dose.
+Whilst equivalent dose is used to determine the stochastic effects of external radiation, a similar approach is used for internal, or committed dose.
 The ICRP defines an equivalent dose quantity for individual committed dose, which is used to measure the effect of inhaled or ingested radioactive materials.
+This quantity is called committed equivalent dose $H_\text{T}(t)$, and is "the time integral of the equivalent dose rate in a particular tissue or organ that will be received by an individual following intake of radioactive material into the body by a Reference Person, where $t$ is the integration time in years."
+Similar to external equivalent dose, this refers specifically to the absorbed dose in a specific tissue or organ.
 A committed dose from an internal source represents the same effective risk as the same amount of equivalent dose applied uniformly to the whole body from an external source.

-Committed equivalent dose, H _{T}(t) is the time integral of the equivalent dose rate in a particular tissue or organ that will be received by an individual following intake of radioactive material into the body by a Reference Person, where s is the integration time in years.

-This refers specifically to the dose in a specific tissue or organ, in the similar way to external equivalent dose.

 The ICRP states "Radionuclides incorporated in the human body irradiate the tissues over time periods determined by their physical half-life and their biological retention within the body.
 Thus they may give rise to doses to body tissues for many months or years after the intake.
-The need to regulate exposures to radionuclides and the accumulation of radiation dose over extended periods of time has led to the definition of committed dose quantities".
+The need to regulate exposures to radionuclides and the accumulation of radiation dose over extended periods of time has led to the definition of committed dose quantities."

-Equivalent dose V dose equivalent
+Equivalent dose versus dose equivalent

-There is no confusion between equivalent dose and dose equivalent.
-Indeed, they are same concepts.
-Although the CIPM definition states that the linear energy transfer function of the ICRU is used in calculating the biological effect, the ICRP in 1990 developed the "protection" dose quantities named effective and equivalent dose, which are calculated from more complex computational models and are distinguished by not having the phrase dose equivalent in their name.
+Though calculated differently, the terms equivalent dose and dose equivalent refer to the same quantity in units of sievert.
+Although the CIPM definition states that the linear energy transfer function of the ICRU is used in calculating the biological effect of ionizing radiation, the ICRP in 1991 developed the "protection" quantities effective and equivalent dose, which are calculated from more complex models and are distinguished by not having the phrase dose equivalent in their definition.

-Prior to 1990, the ICRP used the term "dose equivalent" to refer to the absorbed dose at a point multiplied by the quality factor at that point, where the quality factor was a function of linear energy transfer (LET).
-Currently, the ICRP's definition of "equivalent dose" represents an average dose over an organ or tissue, and radiation weighting factors are used instead of quality factors.
+Prior to 1991, the ICRP used the term "dose equivalent" to refer to absorbed dose multiplied by a quality factor that itself was a function of linear energy transfer (LET).
+Currently, the ICRP's definition of "equivalent dose" uses radiation weighting factors instead of quality factors to represent the average absorbed dose received by an organ or tissue.

-The phrase dose equivalent is only used for which use Q for calculation, and the following are defined as such by the ICRU and ICRP:
+The phrase dose equivalent is still commonly used to mean absorbed dose weighted by a quality factor $Q(\text{LET})$.
+The following are defined as such by the ICRU and ICRP: